rickhohler/FileSystemKit/docs/SNUG_YAML_FORMAT.md

-# SNUG Archive Format - Compressed YAML with Anchors/Aliases
+# Snug Archive Format - Compressed YAML with Anchors/Aliases

 ## Overview

-**SNUG File Format:**
+**Snug File Format:**
 - **Extension**: `.snug`
 - **Structure**: Compressed YAML document (gzip/deflate compression)
 - **Content**: YAML archive structure with anchors/aliases for deduplication

 YAML format with anchors (`&anchor`) and aliases (`*alias`) allows defining file references and directory structures once and reusing them throughout the archive.
-This is perfect for SNUG archives where:
+This is perfect for Snug archives where:
 - Multiple entries may reference the same file hash (deduplication)
 - Directory metadata can be shared
 - Common metadata (owner, group, permissions) can be reused

 **Compression Benefits:**
 - YAML files can be verbose, especially with deep nesting
-- Compressing the YAML makes SNUG archives even smaller
+- Compressing the YAML makes Snug archives even smaller
 - Aligns with "Small" in "Small, Network-optimized, Unified Grouping"
 - Transparent to users - `SnugCompressionAdapter` handles decompression